Quantum state transfer in a XX chain with impurities: Energy spectrum and eigenstates

-The inhomogeneous case shows a different behavior.
-For large enough $\alpha$ the minimal and the maximal eigen-energy become isolated from the band.
-There is a critical value $\alpha_{c}$ which separates the region of the spectrum where the energies make a band ($0<\alpha<\alpha_{c}$) from the region where the energies make a band with two isolated energies ($\alpha>\alpha_{c}$).
-The critical point $\alpha_{c}$ can be obtained analytically \cite{stolze}, and for large values of $N$, $\alpha_{c}\simeq\sqrt{2}$.
+The inhomogeneous case shows a different behaviour.
+For large enough $\alpha$ the minimal and the maximal eigenenergy become isolated from the band.
+There is a critical value $\alpha_{c}$ which separates the region of the spectrum where the energies make a band ($0<\alpha<\alpha_{c}$) from the region where the energies make a band with two isolated energies ($\alpha>\alpha_{c}$). { The critical point $\alpha_{c}$ can be obtained analytically, and for large values of $N$, $\alpha_{c}\simeq\sqrt{2}$.
+We will further analyze this point later on.}

 For $\alpha\gg\alpha_{c}$ the minimal and maximal energies move apart from the band proportionally to $-\alpha$ and $+\alpha$ respectively.
-This behavior is depicted in Figure \ref{energias}.
+This behaviour is depicted in Figure \ref{energias}.

-Figure \ref{energias} shows that most of the eigen-energies seem to be fairly independent of $\alpha$, except for the minimal and maximal energies.
-But a more detailed study of the derivative of the eigen-energies with respect to $\alpha$ (see section V), shows two regions where the changes in the spectrum are more noticeable: (i) for $\alpha\sim0$ two eigen-energies become degenerate because the system changes from a chain with $N$ coupled spins to a chain with $N-1$ coupled spins and an uncoupled spin that is only affected by the external field; ii) for $\alpha\lesssim\alpha_{c}$ there is a number of avoided crossings between successive eigen-energies, because of the ``collision'' among the minimal (or maximal) eigen-energy and the band.
+Figure \ref{energias} shows that most of the eigenenergies seem to be fairly independent of $\alpha$, except for the minimal and maximal energies.
+But a more detailed study of the derivative of the eigenenergies with respect to $\alpha$ (see section V), shows two regions where the changes in the spectrum are more noticeable: (i) for $\alpha\sim0$ two eigenenergies become degenerate because the system changes from a chain with $N$ coupled spins to a chain with $N-1$ coupled spins and an uncoupled spin; ii) for $\alpha\lesssim\alpha_{c}$ there is a number of avoided crossings between successive eigenenergies, because of the ``collision'' among the minimal (or maximal) eigenenergy and the band.